 - 1 cup vegetable broth

-- 1/2 cup cashew milk unsweetened and original flavor (this milk has a great thick consistency)
+- ½ cup cashew milk unsweetened and original flavor or canned coconut milk

 - 1 tablespoon corn starch (or arrowroot starch for grain-free)